Making a complaint about NSW public schools - guide for parents & carers

 Managing complaints locally

-Complaints may be made in person, by phone, by email or letter, or through the department’s online complaint form or widget.
+Complaints may be made in person, by phone, by email or letter, or through the department’s online complaint form.
 In each case, a decision is made about the best person or place to manage the complaint.
 The department will delegate most complaints to the school, as the school is often best placed to find out what happened and fix the issue.

 Any staff member who has sufficient knowledge and authority about the complaint issue may manage a complaint.